What your view of sports and life would be if you had too many concussions

 The players for whom I voted are noted in bold.

 In other words, this is about if I didn’t need to limit my voting to ten players.
 I get to go “thumbs up, thumbs down” on every guy on the ballot.
+This was an idea espoused by sports-radio guru and all-around broadcast legend Dan Patrick.
 In this case, if I were allowed to vote for as many players as I wished, here’s six more who aren’t like a half-dozen others.

 Jeff Kent: In terms of offensive production, Kent was one of the best second-basemen of all time.
 He was a 5-time All-Star, 4-time Silver Slugger winner, and he won the 2000 NL MVP.
 He is the only second basemen to have six consecutive seasons with 100 RBI and eight such seasons all-together.
 The only second baseman with more 100-RBI seasons is Honus Wagner.